Subscribe to our newsletter!

 This is another area of website development projects that doesn't get talked about as much.
 But it is very important, just ask anyone who has been burned by an agency before.

-An agency that has insurance on the work offers you two things.
 The first one is obvious--their work is insured.
 It’s insured typically through Errors and Omissions insurance.
 The agency should have at least $500,000 dollars of coverage for errors and omission insurance.
 That way, if they really screw something up for you and you lose a lot of money because of it, they have the means to cover you legally because of their insurance.

 The other thing insurance offers you is not directly said at all.
 Any agency that invests in insurance shows you subtly that they care about having things done properly and being a sound and legit firm.
 Nobody would or should drive their car without insurance, so why would a business owner run a business without some form of insurance on his or her work?